Regina 7.4 Calculation Engine

 Returns a two-triangle Klein bottle.

-This is isomorphic to the triangulation returned by the generic routine twistedSphereBundle().
+This is identical to the triangulation returned by the generic routine twistedSphereBundle().

 Returns a one-triangle Mobius band.

-This is isomorphic to the triangulation returned by the generic routine twistedBallBundle().
+This is identical to the triangulation returned by the generic routine twistedBallBundle().

 Returns a triangulation of the given non-orientable surface.